Cybex-developers/Cybex-Web2exe/README.md

 ```

 ## What's new :
-1. Major Updates to website
+1. Major updates to website and stable website
+2. Minor update to core system.
-2. Minor Bug Fixes
+3. Minor Bug Fixes

 ## What will be new:
-1. Website will have some updates
+1. Updates to core system
 2. A complete designing library